marcomezzavilla/pinkary-theme/README.md

 > [!IMPORTANT]
-> This theme is a variation on Pinkery's current theme as of March 2024.
+> This theme is a variation on Pinkary's current theme as of March 2024.
 I have no intention of infringing any copyrights.

 ## What is it?